St. John’s Wort: Depression Treatment Options

 For those who are not familiar, St. John's Wort is a wild plant (read: weed) that grows in parts of Europe and Asia.
 The plant is cultivated, the flowers are dried, and they are packaged into capsules or processed into oils and sold.
 The active ingredients are said to relieve symptoms of depression.
 Today, we are going to weigh the pros and cons of using St. John's Wort.

 Before you use this information to aid in your decision to consider using St. John's Wort, it is always a good idea to consult with your doctor and mental health specialist as it relates to your depression treatment plan, as they know your personal medical history best and can advise you properly.

 A few clinical trials have demonstrated that St. John's Wort can effectively reduce the symptoms of mild depression.
 The effects of the supplement were observed to be greater than that of a placebo, but not by a wide margin.

 Modern anti-depressant medication has been known to bring with it a few side-effects, one of which is a reduction in your sex drive.
 It has been suggested that you will not experience this problem when using St. John's Wort to treat symptoms of depression.
 This has different implications for different people.
-If you are someone whose machismo is deeply rooted in your libido, you might appreciate using this instead of prescription medications.
+If you are concerned about a lower libido, you might appreciate using this instead of prescription medications.
 Lowered sex drive, or a complete lack thereof, can have a negative effect on the health of a relationship or marriage, as well.